heroui-inc/heroui-native/CONTRIBUTING.md

 We want this community to be friendly and respectful to each other.
 Please follow it in all your interactions with the project.
 Before contributing, please read the [code of conduct](./CODE_OF_CONDUCT.md).

+## Before You Start

+### Important Guidelines

+HeroUI Native follows a **strict design system** based on our Figma designs and roadmap.
+To ensure consistency and quality:

+1. **Check the Roadmap**: Before adding new components, check our [Roadmap](https://herouinative.featurebase.app/roadmap) to see if it's already planned
+2. **No Unauthorized Changes**: Do NOT:
+   - Add new variants to existing components without discussion
+   - Change component designs or visual appearance
+   - Modify existing component behavior or API
+   - Add features that aren't in our design specifications

+### How to Propose Changes

+If you want to suggest significant changes or new features:

+1. **GitHub Discussions** (Preferred): Start a discussion in [GitHub Discussions](https://github.com/heroui-inc/heroui/discussions)
+   - Use for: Feature proposals, API changes, new component ideas
+   - Include: Use cases, examples, and rationale

+2. **Community Channels**: Join our [Discord](https://discord.gg/9b6yyZKmH4) for informal discussions

+3. **GitHub Issues**: Use for reporting bugs or problems with existing functionality

+### What We're Looking For

+The best contributions are:

+- **Bug fixes** for existing issues
+- **Documentation improvements**
+- **Test coverage improvements**
+- **Performance optimizations** (without changing behavior)
+- **New components** that are on our roadmap
+- **Accessibility improvements**

 ## Development workflow

 This project is a monorepo managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
 It contains the following packages: